mongodb/docs/source/includes/fact-release-notes-2.0.rst

 SQL Compability
 ~~~~~~~~~~~~~~~

-|bi| Version 2.0.0 is compatible with SQL-99 SELECT statements.
+|bi| Version 2.0.0 is compatible with SQL-99 SELECT statements, and uses
+the MySQL wire protocol.

 .. seealso:: :doc:`/supported-operations`